lsst-sqre/sqr-098/index.md

 We can still have up to 99 users per volume who are special snowflakes with larger quotas.
 I think we have some candidates in mind.

+Our `idf_deploy` Terraform now supports default and individual quota rules on NetApp cloud volumes.

 ## Performance